Performance of Michigan sMDT Prototype Chambers for the HL-LHC ATLAS Muon Detector Upgrade: Conclusions

-We observe a resolution of 103.7$\pm8.1$ \textmu m for the BMG test chamber, consistent with the expected resolution of 106 \textmu m.
-This result, including the assessment of the resolution and the size of the multiple scattering effect, is consistent with other studies of sMDT performancex \cite{Schmidt-Sommerfeld:2713422,Hadzic:2692069}.
-Three crucial components of the analysis strategy were the in-situ r(t) function, the addition of a $\Delta t_0$ parameter and accounting for multiple scattering via Geant simulation.
-The r(t) was determined by an auto-calibration using a matrix-inversion technique with an initial r(t) provided by the ATLAS gas monitor chamber.
+We observed resolutions of 103.7$\pm8.1$ \textmu m and $101.8\pm7.8$ \textmu m for the BMG and BIS prototype sMDT chambers, respectively.
+These measurements are consistent with the expected resolution of 106 \textmu m which comes from previous studies of sMDT performance \cite{Schmidt-Sommerfeld:2713422,Hadzic:2692069}.
+The BIS chamber, when instrumented with the higher gain ASD-2 chips, improved to a resolution of $83.4\pm7.8$ \textmu m.
+The three crucial components of the analysis strategy were the in-situ r(t) calibration, the addition of a $\Delta t_0$ parameter, and measurement of multiple scattering via Geant simulation.
+The r(t) was determined by an auto-calibration using a linearized least squares procedure.
 The addition of the $\Delta t_0$ parameter is necessary to account for trigger timing smeared by a large trigger scintillator.
 The convolution procedure was motivated by the Monte Carlo simulation, which showed a significant difference in multiple scattering for cosmic-rays and 20 GeV muons.
-By accounting for multiple scattering we were able to measure the prototype BMG chamber resolution as it would perform on muons with 20 GeV of $p_T$ in the ATLAS detector to be 103.7 $\pm$ 8.1 \textmu m, to be compared with an expected resolution of 106 \textmu m.
-We also measured a resolution of $101.8\pm7.8$ \textmu m on the BIS module 0 chamber, which was improved to $90.0\pm7.8$ \textmu m with the use of the higher gain ASD 2 chips.
+By accounting for multiple scattering we were able to measure the prototype chamber resolution as it would perform on muons with 20 GeV of $p_T$.
 The measured efficiency was 0.942$\pm$0.002 (0.944$\pm$0.002) for the BMG (BIS) chamber, consistent with the expected efficiency 0.94.
+This efficiency is mainly due to the 0.9 mm gap between neighboring active gas volumes (two 0.4mm tube walls and 0.1mm spacing between drift tubes).
 We conclude that the sMDT prototype chambers assembled at the University of Michigan are consistent with the design specifications for resolution and efficiency.

-Despite producing a resolution and efficiency measurement on the prototype chamber and module 0, this project is still ongoing.
-The methodology will be used to measure the resolution of new chambers produced at the University of Michigan.
-Documentation of the code is available at \url{https://kenelson.web.cern.ch/documentation/smdt-reco}.